relaycorp/veraid-website/ux.md

 - Provision bot id.
 - Deprovision bot id.

-Bots are basically members without user ids, so they act on behalf of the organisation in the context of a specific service.
+Bots are basically members without usernames, so they act on behalf of the organisation in the context of a specific service.

 ## Organisation member